 Following is a screenshot of an order page containing sequential orders.

-If order management takes up a lot of your time the plugin will be helpful in making it easier for you.
-If you are dealing with lots of orders in your store on a daily basis, you can save your time tracking orders quickly.
+To sum up, if order management takes up a lot of your time, then the plugin will be helpful in making it easier for you.
+If you are dealing with lots of orders in your store on a daily basis, you can save time tracking orders quickly.